duglin/knregistry/README.md

 ## Some final notes

-As I mentioned previsously, I picked Docker's Registry for a couple of reasons.
-Most noteably, it allows people to use a local Docker Registry without the need to complicate demos/workshops with authentication, secrets and service accounts.
+As I mentioned previously, I picked Docker's Registry for a couple of reasons.
+Most notably, it allows people to use a local Docker Registry without the need to complicate demos/workshops with authentication, secrets and service accounts.
 Clearly, those are all needed in real-world environments but when you're trying to teach someone about Knative, those things just complicate matters and are a distraction.

-I also liked the idea of using the Docker Registry because it allow me to show-off using a non-traditional serverless workload.
+I also liked the idea of using the Docker Registry because it allows me to show-off using a non-traditional serverless workload.
 Granted, it would have been nice if the Registry supported scaling while using a shared Volume to make the point that Knative should support generic Volumes, but